keith-ng/Projects/DA - Valorant Sales Analysis/README.md

 - If sales are inferior to competitors and distribution (10 to 15%) are significantly different, incentives or rewards can be adjusted accordingly to consumers' behaviour to entice and drive an increase in sales.

 Weapon Bundles
-- Similarities between features and art of least popular bundles can be compared to avoid poor sales of future bundles if relevant.
+- Similarities between features and art of least popular bundles can be identified and subsequently avoided, to prevent poor sales of future bundles if relevant.
-- However, I believe the purpose of launching such bundles are used to juxtapose the difference in qualities and further increase the appeal for a 'good/hyped' bundle that is being planned to release in the future.
+- However, I believe the purpose of having such bundles are to juxtapose the difference in qualities and to further increase the appeal for a premium/hyped bundle that is being planned for future release.
-- If the previous point true, stagger good bundles from new season dates as average order value (AOV) suggest a somewhat price-sensitive audience and a simultaneous purchase of a battle pass and a weapon bundle may reduce the ARPU.
+- If the previous point is true, stagger good bundles from new season dates as average order value (AOV) suggest a somewhat price-sensitive audience and a simultaneous purchase of a battle pass and a weapon bundle may reduce the ARPU.